What are Effluent Disposal Systems

 c.
 Roots’ zone of the vegetation,

-In contrast to conventional effluent distribution systems, drip-distribution systems allow for the selection of timing and size of doses to match characteristics of the drain-field.
-By doing so, we can optimize the whole distribution process to such extent, that these systems can be installed even in poor-quality soils (clay, shallow water table….).
+In contrast to conventional effluent distribution systems, drip-distribution systems allow for the selection of timing and size of doses to match the characteristics of the drain field.
+By doing so, we can optimize the whole distribution process to such an extent, that these systems can be installed even in poor-quality soils (clay, shallow water table….).
 In fact, in most countries, regulations allow for the installation of drip-distribution systems over just a 1 ft deep layer of receiving soil (compared to 3ft required in conventional absorption fields).
 What greatly helps, is that the effluent treatment process in drip-distribution systems is carried out not only by the receiving soil but also by uptake by vegetation and evapotranspiration.
 As a result, the volume of percolating effluent is significantly reduced compared to that released by tubing and it also has a much higher level of purity.

 Drip-distribution systems operate under high pressure (15 to 70 pounds per square inch (psi)).
 Effluent release, however, is controlled by integrated into the wall, pressure-compensating emitters (opening in the range of 30-to-45 mils), so it exits tubing at almost 0 psi (drops).

-Tubing for drip distribution of effluent significantly differs from that used in drip-irrigation systems (water).
+Tubing for drip distribution of effluent significantly differs from that used in drip irrigation systems (water).
 It must have interior bactericide coating (preventing the growth of bacteria), exterior skin must comply with color-coding assigned for wastewater tubing (a clear sign of “do-not touch”), emitters should be protected by root growth inhibitor (tubing will be installed in roots zone of cover vegetation) and must guarantee a nominal discharge of about 1 gallon/h (to mention a few from the specifications’ list).

-Bioline®Dripline – advanced, self-cleaning, pressure compensating dripline, specifically designed for wastewater.
+Bioline®Dripline – advanced, self-cleaning, pressure-compensating dripline, specifically designed for wastewater.
 Left – a cross-section of an emitter, right – color-coded tube (pink), Bottom – emitter (exterior view).
 Source: Netafim USA (Wastewater Division).

 In contrast to all previously discussed effluent distribution systems (gravity, low pressure, pressure-dosed…), the drip-distribution system requires a recirculation return line to the dosing tank.
-It’s part of the self-cleaning process flushing eventual solids from tubing back to the tank.
+It’s part of the self-cleaning process of flushing eventual solids from tubing back to the tank.
 In colder climate zones, it also allows for fast evacuation of the effluent back to the tank, preventing freezing.